Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/StringExtensions.md

 ### GetUniqueControlName(string controlName)

 Gets the a unique name for a control.
-This is sometimes required in some frameworks.The name is made unique by appending a unique guid.
+This is sometimes required in some frameworks.
+The name is made unique by appending a unique guid.

 #### Parameters